 Future with WHMCS

-I can say with certainty that I will be choosing one of these platforms to support.
+I can confidently say that I will be choosing one of these platforms to support.
 As soon as I have a solid understanding of each platform, I will make an announcement.
 In the meantime, I would love to hear from you!
 Have you made the switch from WHMCS to another provider?
-Is there a specific provider that REALLY needs help in the looks department?
-If so, feel free to drop me a line at email@example.com.
+Is there a specific provider that needs help in the looks department?
+If so, feel free to drop me a line at firstname.lastname@example.org.

 Again, I want to thank you for your continued support.
 I appreciate the business you’ve given me, and I hope these changes will result in a better future for both of us.